 16. Lectern Desk

 A lectern desk is commonly found in seminar rooms, lecture theaters, and religious places like cathedrals and smaller churches.
 This type of desk has a slanting top attached to a stand for holding books and other documents.
-It acts as an adjustable standing desk that enables the speaker to keep eye contact with their audience while delivering a speech.
+It acts as an adjustable standing desk that enables the speaker to keep eye contact with the audience while delivering a speech.

 These types of desks are known to be very mobile since they are foldable, making them easy to store and handle when not in use.
 You can also add a display mount for holding laptops or tablets for easier reading.

-17. Ladder Desks
+17. Ladder Desk

 A ladder desk is widely used in living rooms as it looks like a bookshelf instead of a writing desk!
 This new desk has shelves going up a sleek ladder which provides ample storage space by utilizing the height of the room.
 They also have enough room for writing and storing computer screens and laptops; however, they do not offer much privacy.

 As such, ladder desks can be ideal for people with small rooms who want office desks that can also serve as home decor shelves or furniture.
-Moreover, they can be classified as floating desks as the work surface is basically detached from the ground.
+Moreover, they can be classified as floating desks as the work surface is detached from the ground.

 18. Murphy Desk